Belgium in the Eurovision Song Contest 2009: Internal selection

 The Belgian entry for the 2009 Eurovision Song Contest was selected via an internal selection by RTBF.
 On 17 February 2009, the broadcaster announced that they had selected Patrick Ouchène to represent Belgium in Moscow, performing the song "Copycat" at the contest.
-The song was written by Benjamin Schoos and Jacques Duvall, and was selected in late 2008 by a committee from 10 entries shortlisted among proposals submitted by record companies.
+The song was written by Benjamin Schoos and Eric Verwilghen under the pseudonymn Jacques Duvall, and was selected in late 2008 from 10 entries shortlisted among proposals submitted by record companies.
 Among artists that were previously rumoured to be selected for the competition included Elvis Junior (Franz Goovaerts) following a teaser released by RTBF in early February 2009.
-Ouchène would ultimately perform as the lead singer of the group Copycat at the Eurovision Song Contest, with the remaining members being backing vocalists Miss T Blue (Marie-Ange Tchai) and Miss D Lite (Desta Hailé), bassist Benjamin Schoos and cellist Lenn Dauphin.
+Ouchène would ultimately perform as the lead singer of the group Copycat, specifically created for the Eurovision Song Contest with the remaining members being backing vocalists Miss T Blue (Marie-Ange Tchai) and Miss D Lite (Desta Hailé), bassist Benjamin Schoos and cellist Lenn Dauphin.

-On 10 March 2009, RTBF held a press conference at the Mirano Continental in Brussels where "Copycat" was presented to the public.
+On 10 March 2009, RTBF held a press conference at the Mirano Continental hotel in Brussels where "Copycat" was presented to the public.
 The music video for the song, which featured an animation sequence by Philippe Geluck, was released on the same day of the presentation.
 In regards to the song, Patrick Ouchène stated: "Many people will think it's kitsch and ridiculous, but I think that this is a big opportunity to give media exposure to the music style I'm bringing.
 When we recorded the song we made it very much 'pop' and 'Eurovision' but you recognize the rockabilly I represent.
 For me it's a way to put this music style that is popular from Russia over Turkey to Spain and Italy in the spotlight.
 I'll have two missions: represent Belgium and defend this music style."